 Check out 1251’s instagram page for updates: https://www.instagram.com/1251_restaurant/

-To see how we can help you expand your restaurant concept, or to discuss retail or leisure property in general, please get in touch with Theo Benedyk at Lewis Craig.
+To see how we can help you expand your restaurant concept, or dispose of premises surplus to requirement, or to discuss retail or leisure property in general, please get in touch with Theo Benedyk at Lewis Craig.